xiaoxiae/slama.dev/_posts/2022-11-27-objects-animations-and-plugins.md

 category_part: 5
 redirect_from:
 - /manim/5/
+excerpt: This part of the series covers creating custom objects and animations, and also showcases some interesting community-made plugins.
 ---

 [Part 1](/manim/1/), [Part 2](/manim/2/), [Part 3](/manim/3/), [Part 4](/manim/4/), **→ Part 5 ←**, [Part 6](/manim/6/)